Imagen dinámica

 • Maintain rhythm and tension throughout the story

 Comic scriptwriters work closely with artists, creating a unique synergy between words and images.
 This collaboration is fundamental to bringing characters and the world they inhabit to life.
-Want to perfect the art of writing scripts for comics?
+Want to perfect the art of writing comic scripts?
 Discover valuable resources here.

 The Visual Language of Comics: Beyond Words